The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Introduction

 \section{Introduction}

-As industrial society continues to evolve, the transportation sector has remained a major contributor to greenhouse gas (GHG) emissions \cite{fachrizal2021combined}.
+As industrial society continues to evolve, the transportation sector has remained a major contributor to greenhouse gas (GHG) emissions.
 While traditional internal combustion engine vehicles have facilitated convenient mobility, they have also significantly polluted the environment.
-In recent years, as the transportation sector strives for cleaner and more sustainable solutions, electric vehicles (EVs) have become a key factor in reducing GHG emissions.
-With their low maintenance requirements and superior performance, the number of EVs has increased rapidly, marking significant progress in the electrification of transportation \cite{zenhom2024comprehensive}.
+In recent years, as the transportation sector strives for cleaner and more sustainable solutions, electric vehicles (EVs) have become a key factor in reducing GHG emissions \cite{mobarak2020solar}.
+With their low maintenance requirements and superior performance, the number of EVs has increased rapidly, marking significant progress in the electrification of transportation \cite{fachrizal2021combined}.
 According to the International Energy Agency's Global EV Outlook 2024, the global stock of EVs, excluding two- and three-wheelers, is projected to grow from under 45 million in 2023 to 250 million by 2030, and further to 525 million by 2035.
 By that time, more than a quarter of all vehicles on the road will be electric.
 The widespread adoption of EVs offers numerous benefits, such as reducing GHG emissions through decreased fossil fuel use and enhancing transportation capacity to lower costs.
 However, integrating EVs on a large scale into distribution networks poses significant challenges for grid operation.
 It is anticipated that by 2040, EVs will account for approximately 28\% of the market share, resulting in an 11-20\% increase in global electricity consumption \cite{kapustin2020long}.
 Additionally, the increased demand from EV charging during peak hours could place greater pressure on the safe and stable operation of existing distribution system.
 This could also result in higher cost, as consumers are often required to pay substantial charges based on time-of-use tariffs \cite{engel2022hierarchical}.
 To address these challenges, it is crucial to actively integrate EVs into energy infrastructure and management systems.
 With their dual characteristics serving as controllable loads or energy storage devices \cite{li2021coordinating}, EVs can help smooth load fluctuations in the power grid, balance the intermittency of distributed generation (DG), and provide ancillary services to maintain grid stability.
 Therefore, through appropriate real-time management strategies, the negative impacts of EV charging can be minimized, or even transformed into positive outcomes.
-In this regard, this paper first illustrates the negative impacts of EV charging on the real-time operation of distribution system.
-It then focuses on mitigating these impacts from two perspectives: \begin{itemize} \item[1)] Providing a comprehensive summary of management strategies to regulate EV impacts, such as smart charging, charging environment management, energy coordination, battery management, and ancillary services. \item[2)] Conducting an in-depth analysis of the real-time management system for EV charging by focusing on real-time state estimation of the distribution network and the management of EV charging activities. \end{itemize}
+In this regard, this paper focuses on real-time EV charging management.